ablanco1950/LicensePlate_Wpod-net_MaxFilters/README.md

 There must be installed the modules that allow:

 import cv2

 import numpy as np

 from local_utils import detect_lp

-from os.path import splitext, basename from keras.models import model_from_json
+from os.path import splitext, basename

+from keras.models import model_from_json

 import os

 import re

 import pytesseract

 import imutils

+import tensorflow (it appears that tensorflow only works with 64-bit)

 Execute: